 The loan period should match the State Grant academic year.
 For programs that are shorter than the academic year, the length of the program would be the loan period.
-For loan periods which are a full academic year, the disbursements should match the number of terms within the academic year.
+For loan periods which are a full academic year, the disbursements should match the number of terms/payment periods within the academic year.
 The Office reserves the right to determine a more restrictive disbursement schedule on an individual institution basis.

-If there are special circumstances that warrant the student receiving the entire loan in one disbursement or uneven disbursement amounts, please contact the Office.
-Examples of special circumstances include study abroad expenses, purchase of specialized tools and flight training.
+If there are special circumstances that warrant the student receiving the entire loan in one disbursement or uneven disbursement amounts, please document them in the student's file.
+Examples of special circumstances include study abroad expenses, the purchase of specialized tools, and flight training.